From Sarno’s Bakery to il Capriccio on Vermont

-Needless to say, Dad took the job, and within the year went back to Italy and brought my Mom, brother and sister.
-Six years later, I was born, ironically on Vermont Ave.
+Needless to say, Dad took the job and within the year went back to Italy to bring back my Mom, brother, and sister.
+Six years later, I was born, ironically, on Vermont Avenue.

-Brothers Ermanno and Gianni have been surrounded in the ‘biz’ throughout their lives.
-Prior to opening on Melrose, they could be found at Cafe Roma, Di Gennaro, Santina’s, Martoni’s, Le Donne Cucina, Emilio’s, La Strada and Villa Capri (whew…) – but enough about the brothers.
+My brother, Ermanno, and I have been immersed in hospitality for most of our lives.
+Prior to opening on Melrose, we could be found at Cafe Roma, Di Gennaro, Santina’s, Martoni’s, Le Donne Cucina, Emilio’s, La Strada and Villa Capri (whew!)—but enough about us.

-So when you’re in the Los Feliz area, and want some of the best traditional Italian cuisine, or just a hug from Mamma, stop by, one of us is always here and we will treat you like Famiglia!
+So, next time you’re in Los Feliz and want some of the best traditional Italian cuisine—or just a hug from Mamma—stop by!
+One of us is always here, and you can be sure you’ll be treated like famiglia!